-Lunch breaks can be a source of conflict and behaviour problems, which often spill over and disrupt the classroom during the afternoon sessions.
+Lunch breaks can be a source of conflict and behavior problems, which often spill over and disrupt the classroom during the afternoon sessions.
 How effective are your routines and systems for a successful midday break, asks Dave Stott

 Much time and effort is spent by schools on providing appropriate space, equipment and supervision for students at lunchtime.
 Timetables may be altered to accommodate a longer morning session, short lunch breaks and varied afternoon sessions.
 In spite of this, many students find it difficult to cope with the change from the structure of the classroom to the greater freedom, social interaction and changed supervision of the lunch break.

 Invariably it is how the transition from classroom to breaktime is handled that sets the scene for a lively, enjoyable, social period of the school day which retains an appropriate structure with clear expectations and trained supervision.
-If students feel that once the bell has gone classroom expectations are over for the next 45 minutes or an hour, then acceptable models of behaviour are no longer the benchmark.
+If students feel that once the bell has gone classroom expectations are over for the next 45 minutes or an hour, then acceptable models of behavior are no longer the benchmark.

 The transfer of authority from teachers to midday supervisors can also cause problems.
 Students may perceive teachers as being further up the hierarchy than midday supervisors, and there may be ineffective communication pathways between the two groups.
 This will encourage students to behave differently, with some testing routines and patience to the limit.

 Clear and understood routines for the transition to and from the classroom, together with joint responsibility for implementation by all staff, are vital building blocks for trouble-free lunch breaks.
 The Practical Tips section below offers some pointers to use for evaluating lunchtime breaks at your school.
-It also aims to show how, through a proactive and consistent approach to managing the lunch break, you can reduce the number of incidents of poor student behaviour.
+It also aims to show how, through a proactive and consistent approach to managing the lunch break, you can reduce the number of incidents of poor student behavior.